Boss Level: Plot

-On further loops, Roy makes the connection to the Egyptian god of the afterlife, Osiris, and he realizes that Jemma must have placed him in the Spindle to stop Ventor.
-While he is able to further infiltrate Dynow and kill Ventor, Roy learns the assassins were sent to kill Joe, and arrives too late.
+On further loops, Roy makes the connection to the Egyptian god of the afterlife, Osiris, from a book with a hidden message that Jemma gifted him for his birthday, and he realizes that Jemma must have placed him in the Spindle to stop Ventor.
+While he is able to further infiltrate Dynow and kill Ventor after learning sword fighting from "daily" lessons from Dai Feng, Roy learns the assassins were sent to kill Joe, and arrives too late.
 As he mourns over Joe, the Osiris Spindle explodes and destroys the world.

 Roy spends several loops in a despondent state, then decides to spend several more loops with Joe, staying with him until the Spindle's explosion.
 In one loop, he learns that Jemma had called Joe that morning, later than he previously thought she was still alive, and realizes he can save her.
 After determining the exact time and place she died at Ventor's hands in Dynow, fourteen minutes after he wakes up, Roy uses the next loop to hijack the helicopter, get to Dynow, kill the waiting assassins, and stop Ventor before he kills Jemma.

 Roy tells Jemma he has been spending his loops with Joe, and that he has seen the end of the world.
-Jemma tells Roy that he has to enter the Osiris Spindle in order to reset it and prevent the world from ending but also warns that it may cause him to cease from existing.
+Jemma tells Roy that he has to enter the Osiris Spindle in order to reset it, and that either he would wake up and repeat the day once more or die and stay dead.
 Roy kisses Jemma before entering the spindle as Jemma looks on in awe.
+Roy reawakens back in bed and tells himself not to die as the attacks begin.

+The international release ends as he enters the Spindle.
+No mention is made of having to repeat the day, but rather that he may "cease to be" if he enters the Spindle.